Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Introduction

-In this paper, we shall investigate the geometry of four-dimensional gradient shrinking Ricci solitons with half nonnegative isotropic curvature.
-By definition, a 4-manifold $(M^4, g)$ is said to have half positive isotropic curvature (half PIC) if either matrix $A$ or matrix $C$ in \eqref{eq:Rmdecomp} is 2-positive.
-Similarly, $(M^4, g)$ has half nonnegative isotropic curvature if either $A$ or $C$ is weakly 2-positive (i.e., 2-nonnegative).
-Our first main result is the following quadratic curvature lower bound estimate for $4$-dimensional complete gradient Ricci shrinkers with half PIC. \begin{thm} Let $(M^4, g, f)$ be a 4-dimensional complete gradient shrinking Ricci soliton.
+By definition, an oriented 4-manifold $(M^4, g)$ is said to have {\it half positive isotropic curvature} (half PIC) if either the matrix $A$ or the matrix $C$ in \eqref{eq:Rmdecomp} is 2-positive.
+Similarly, $(M^4, g)$ has {\it half nonnegative isotropic curvature} if either $A$ or $C$ is weakly 2-positive (i.e., 2-nonnegative).

+In this paper, we shall investigate the geometry of four-dimensional gradient shrinking Ricci solitons with half PIC or half nonnegative isotropic curvature.
+Throughout the paper, we shall assume the 4-manifold $M^4$ is oriented.
+Our first main result is the following curvature lower bound estimates.